 Does Set For Life Continue After Death?

-If there is no will, the money is distributed according to the law.
-If no living relatives can be found, or if no one claims the money within the stipulated period (usually 180 days), the money may be donated to the National Lottery’s charity fund.
+If there is no will, the law will determine who receives the money.
+In extremely rare cases, where no legal claimant comes forward within the set period (usually 180 days), the balance may be donated to the National Lottery’s charity fund.

 Sharing Set For Life Winnings